ableplayer/ableplayer-wordpress/src/readme.txt

 = 1.2.1 =

 * Change: Updates Able Player to version 4.5.1.
-* Security: <a href="https://github.com/ableplayer/ableplayer/security">Upstream security update</a> to add DomPurify to AblePlayer.
+* Security: <a href="https://github.com/ableplayer/ableplayer/security">Upstream security update</a> to add DomPurify to Able Player.
 * API: Makes Able Player with DomPurify as an unincorporated dependency available, switchable using the `able_player_js` filter.

 = 1.2.0 =